 The ASPCA website also has an “adopt a dog” section, and you can visit their adoption center on Manhattan’s Upper East Side, NY, or at local Petco stores and foster homes in LA.

-Your search for the right place to find your adoptive German Shepherd will probably conclude with a phone call and a visit.
-This should be geared at determining if it is the right place to adopt from and if a German Shepherd you have identified through your search is the right dog for you.
+This should determine if it is the right place to adopt from and if a German Shepherd you have identified through your search is the right dog for you.

 When you visit, you should be keen to notice signs of unreliable rescues or shelters.